TheMannu/Kubernetes/Kubernetes-Basics.md

    Kubernetes manages storage by automatically mounting and unmounting volumes to Pods from cloud providers or on-prem storage, ensuring data is retained across restarts.

+   Kubernetes manages persistent storage by automatically mounting and unmounting volumes to Pods from cloud providers or on-premises storage solutions.
+This ensures data persistence across restarts, enabling applications to maintain state and recover easily from failures.

 ### 13. **Networking**:
    - Manages internal cluster networking, enabling communication between Pods and providing service discovery mechanisms.